← Back to work

 2. Use Webflow (faster but every other portfolio looks the same)

-3. Build something custom with Claude as my dev
+3. Build something custom with Claude as the execution layer

 What I actually did